29 Known Limitations

 Marks

-Aesthetic Consumed on Silently ignored on
+Aesthetic Consumed on Elsewhere

 tooltip / row-indices plumbing lay-point, lay-interval-h every other lay-*